 - recommendations to the PBC about whether the offender should be granted conditional release and what special conditions, if any, should be placed on the offender.

-You can provide information about an offender to CSC anonymously by calling 1-866-780-3784 any time of the day or night, or you can submit a Victim Statement.
+You can provide information about an offender to CSC anonymously by calling 1-866-780-3784 any time of the day or night.

 If members of the victim's family plan to send in a statement, they need to sign the statement and provide their contact information.
 In order for a statement to be considered, the person submitting the statement must meet the definition of victim and give permission for the information in it to be shared with the offender.